Censorship of TikTok

-While TikTok remains accessible to civilians in most countries, a minority — including India, Iran, China (Foreign app; not Douyin), and Afghanistan — have imposed nationwide bans.
-In the United States, legislation providing for a full ban has been enacted but not fully implemented.
+While TikTok remains accessible to civilians in most countries and regions, a minority — including mainland China, Hong Kong, India, Iran, and Afghanistan — have imposed nationwide bans.
+In the United States, legislation providing for a full ban was enacted but not implemented because of a restructure of U.S. operations.
 Many countries restrict TikTok on government-issued devices due to national security concerns over potential access to data by the Chinese government through TikTok's parent company, ByteDance.
 Reasoning for full bans have cited children's well-being and offensive content such as pornography.